 In this guide, you will learn how to use an ESP8266-based board to create a WiFi controlled LED strip.
 I will be using a Wemos Mini for this example, but any board with the ESP8266 microchip should work.
+For example, you might consider making a Wemos D1 LED strip.

 There are many guides for making smart LED lighting on the internet.
 However, many are for expensive projects that suggest using individually controllable LEDs or separate LED controllers.
 I wanted something cheap.